Cloud File transfer Services Hosted in the UK are not subject to the Patriot Act

 - What security is in place to protect my data at rest in these locations?

 - Is my data encrypted in transit and at rest at all times?

 - Who within the organisation supplying the service has access to my files?

 - What controls am I offered to administer and manage the service being used across my organisation?

 - What compliance or data security standards do you adhere to?

 - What logging and tracking do you provide to help me achieve compliance?

 This list outlines some of the most important questions and is a good starting place.
 If you’d like to discuss your file transfer requirements in more detail our consultants can help.
 We’ve been working with file transfer technologies for more than a decade now and are well placed to be able to detail your requirements and help you identify the best technology fit.
-Get in touch via our online form or call 0333 123 1240 or for International callers +44 1202 433 415.
+Get in touch or call 0333 123 1240 or for International callers +44 1202 433 415.